 I missed the Sunday service as I was touring around and just caught the locals leaving, all in their Sunday best!
 The church was quite spartan with long lines of benches to fit everyone in.

-I learnt at Hornbill Festival that Nagaland is a devout Christian state.
+I learned at Hornbill Festival that Nagaland is a devout Christian state.
 British missionaries arrived here as early as the 1930s.

 Nagaland converted entirely in the 1980s as, before this time, the tribes were always fighting each other.
 Hence, where the term head hunter came from!

 Namei told me that his father was actually one of the first people to bring Christianity to Longwa.

 For me, I had a hard time digesting it all.
 I hated the colonialist feel of taking over a culture with the idea that Christianity is somewhat superior.

 That the values of one religion are better than the other.
 But, when speaking to the locals they thought that it was the best thing that ever happened and were happy to be.
 I guess people got tired of fighting and would rather be united than divided.